-10We would like to mention here that the literature also finds that the general equilibrium effects (see, for example, Cooley and Soares (1999) and Boldrin and Rustichini (2000)) or some sociopolitical reasons (see Boldrin and Rustichini (2000) and Bishnu and Wang (2017)) are crucial in sustaining a social security system.
+&lt;sup>10The literature also finds that the general equilibrium effects (see, for example, Cooley and Soares (1999) and Boldrin and Rustichini (2000)) or some socio-political reasons (see Boldrin and Rustichini (2000) and Bishnu and Wang (2017)) are crucial in sustaining a social security system.
 In our analysis we refrain from these issues and focus only on the efficiency angle.

-11These market imperfections could arise from well known sources of informational asymmetries such as moral hazard, adverse selection, imperfect enforcement, and so on, exacerbated, in general, due to the fact that human capital can not be pledged.
+&lt;sup>11These market imperfections could arise from well-known sources of informational asymmetries such as moral hazard, adverse selection, imperfect enforcement, and so on, exacerbated, in general, because human capital cannot be pledged.
 See, for example, Friedman (1962), Nerlove (1975), Stiglitz and Weiss (1981), Galor and Zeira (1993) and Chapman (2006).

-12We believe that the ability of the government to tax and therefore, effectively borrow from the middle-aged at the market rate of return is realistic and we do not use this in an arbitrary way: we insist on compensating all agents at every stage, so that the taxation power cannot be deployed with full impunity.
+&lt;sup>12We believe that the ability of the government to tax and therefore, effectively borrow from the middle-aged at the market rate of return is realistic and we do not arbitrarily use this: we insist on compensating all agents at every stage so that the taxation power cannot be deployed with full impunity.